ExCiteS/geokey-epicollect/README.md

-# cm-epicollect
+# geokey-epicollect

 Use [EpiCollect](http://www.epicollect.net/)'s phone app as a mobile client to collect data and store it with [GeoKey](http://geokey.org.uk).

 ## Quick start

-1. Add "cm\_epicollect" to your INSTALLED_APPS setting like this:
+1. Add "geokey-epicollect" to your INSTALLED_APPS setting like this:

     ```
         INSTALLED_APPS = (